EE2dev/startext/README.md

 An animation of text lines based on d3.js and [this amazing codepen from Blake Bowen](https://codepen.io/osublake/pen/RLOzxo).

+The easiest way to play with startext is to use this website: https://ee2dev.github.io/startext/

-If you want to use it with your text, simply copy [the example from this block](https://bl.ocks.org/ee2dev/66c18f6626e186db0c252a57fceb5327) and adjust the `myIntro` array.
+Or alternatively, to use startext.js with your text, simply copy [the example from this block](https://bl.ocks.org/ee2dev/66c18f6626e186db0c252a57fceb5327) and adjust the `myIntro` array.
 It contains pages with text lines which will be animated.
 The `myIntro` array is an array of array of strings.
 Each array of strings is displayed on one page.
 Each string is animated on one line.
 For example: